san601/CTF_Archive/UTCTF.md

 - The program treated our input as a string of hex bytes:

 This was my input:

 ![image](https://github.com/san601/CTF_Archive/assets/144963803/9a8d78c6-d231-4bbe-95ed-a656085d0936)

 This was how the program store my input:

 ![image](https://github.com/san601/CTF_Archive/assets/144963803/7a9183b7-1145-40be-9bbd-ca1feab07174)

 This was my input after some calculation:

 ![image](https://github.com/san601/CTF_Archive/assets/144963803/46404e51-1210-44b1-a73a-ff239ef2c45a)

 This was the output:

 ![image](https://github.com/san601/CTF_Archive/assets/144963803/46fb9de2-3ce1-40a7-9041-211ebde7b2f3)

-With those idea in mind, we can now brute-forcing each character at a time, compare it with the encrypted flag Here is my script to cAptURe tHe fLaG.
+With those idea in mind, we can now brute-forcing each character at a time, compare it with the encrypted flag.

+Here is my script to cAptURe tHe fLaG.
 ```python
 from pwn import *